Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/Chapter 3/Assignment and Local State/README.md

 functional programs.
 (234)"

-"In general, programming with assignment forces us to carefully consider the relative orders of the assignments to make sure that each statement is using the correct version of the variables that have been changed. is issue simply does not arise in functional programs.
+"In general, programming with assignment forces us to carefully consider the relative orders of the assignments to make sure that each statement is using the correct version of the variables that have been changed.
+This issue simply does not arise in functional programs.
+(235)"

-The complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
+"The complexity of imperative programs becomes even worse if we consider applications in which several processes execute concurrently.
 We will return to this in Section 3.4.
 First, however, we will address the issue of providing a computational model for expressions that involve